Mentoring Adults: A Solution Focused Approach

-This course is suitable for pastoral teams, HLTAs, teachers, senior leads and head teachers from both primary, secondary and further education settings.
-It is equally applicable to community youth workers or anyone supporting young people on a 1-to-1 basis.
+This course is suitable for pastoral leads, teachers, managers, senior leadership teams, adult support workers, and parent workers.
 Delegates will leave with a manual of essential training advice with templates and guides to using the techniques learned.

 - To explore the concept of mentoring through the lens of Solution Focused Therapy

-- To practice active listening skills and goal setting
+- To practise active listening skills and goal setting

 - To learn how to measure impact

 To give more people the opportunity to develop their understanding, we have teamed up with The Skills Network to offer all schools that purchase our Whole Staff programmes the opportunity to access additional Level 2 Distance Learning courses in a variety of related topics.
-Not only can school staff benefit from the accredited programmes, but parents can also access them – FREE of charge!
-Click here for more information.
+Not only can school staff benefit from the accredited programmes, but parents can also access them – free of charge!

 Mentoring Skills are also important to use in everyday practice both with children and adults.
-Therefore, we are able to bespoke the course to enable whole staff teams to benefit from the practical mentoring and coaching skills to enhance their skills in getting the best from others, whether it be in their teaching or through peer support and line management roles.
+Therefore, we are able to tailor the course to enable whole staff teams or parent groups to benefit from practical mentoring and coaching skills.
+This will enable them to get the best from others, whether it be in their work or through peer support and line management roles.

 “Loads of useful techniques to use with students that would be useful to lots of my colleagues also” – Intervention Support Coordinator